getodk/docs/odkx-src/survey-managing.rst

 Trying the New Launcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, play around with launching ODK Survey using this application shortcut and :guilabel:`Finalizing` a new filled-in form.
-Exit ODK Survey, and launch it from the applications list (so that it launches as the default application).
+Now, play around with launching ODK-X Survey using this application shortcut and :guilabel:`Finalizing` a new filled-in form.
+Exit ODK-X Survey, and launch it from the applications list (so that it launches as the default application).
 Verify that you do not see that newly filled-in form.
 You can also create a new filled-in form in this default application and confirm that it is not visible in the myapp application.

 This highlights the isolation of Data Management Applications in the ODK-X tools.
-This is even more powerful with applications that use ODK Tables because you can create entirely isolated applications, such as a forestry app and a health clinic app, and have the forms and data entirely independent of each other.
+This is even more powerful with applications that use ODK-X Tables because you can create entirely isolated applications, such as a forestry app and a health clinic app, and have the forms and data entirely independent of each other.

-This eliminates the need for different groups to fork the ODK code base.
+This eliminates the need for different groups to fork the ODK-X code base.

 .. _survey-launching-appname-make-new: